Fixed Income Explanation, Types, and Impact on Economy

 - Short-term Bond Funds: These mutual funds invest in one-year to four-year low-risk bonds.
 Most of their holdings are corporate bonds.

-Long-Term: Long-term fixed income investments are called bonds.
+Long-term fixed-income investments are called bonds.
 They are how organizations get substantial loans.
 Unlike loans, bonds can be bought or sold like any security.
 The interest rates on these accounts follow Treasury notes and bonds.
 The rate depends on the duration of the bond.

 Bond prices go down when stock prices go up.
 Bonds are lower return and lower risk than stocks.
 Investors buy them when they want to avoid risk.